 The first step of the application process is to complete an undergraduate degree at an accredited university.
 For students interested in fast-tracking, Syracuse has a 3+3 program that allows you to join Syracuse after the third year of your undergrad.

-Syracuse has no preference over the major you pursue but does appreciate when students’ transcripts show that they were able to excel in particularly difficult courses or had substantial improvement in their academics.
+Syracuse has no preference over the major you pursue.
+However, they appreciate when students’ transcripts show that they could excel in particularly difficult courses or substantially improve their academics.

-The median GPA of the most recent graduating class was 3.55.
+The median GPA of the most recent incoming class was 3.58.
 To ensure you’re able to meet these standards, you should choose a major you find interesting!
 Try to take diverse electives to broaden and hone the skills you’ll need to excel in law school, including:

-Consider joining your pre-law society during your undergrad to begin building your resume and gaining essential work or volunteer experience that can help you stand out as an applicant.
+Consider joining your pre-law society during your undergrad to begin building your resume and gaining essential work or volunteer experience.
+This can help you stand out as an applicant.

 You must also write the LSAT or GRE to apply to Syracuse Law School.
 Regardless of which exam you choose, ensure you build a comprehensive study schedule to adequately prepare for your exam.

 The majority of students choose to write the LSAT.
-Recent admits had a median score of 157, which is what you should aim for.
+Recent admits to Syracuse Law School had a median LSAT score of 157, which is what you should aim for.

 For the Syracuse Law School LSAT, it’s essential you give yourself enough time to retake the test if your first score is too low to be considered competitive.
 Syracuse will review all of your scores but will weigh your highest score the heaviest and use it to assess your academic potential.